 As Stephen King wrote in On Writing, regarding dialogue tags, “The best form of dialogue attribution is said, as in he said, she said, Bill said, Monica said.”

-However, there are times when the use of said synonyms helps to convey an extra element of emotion.
+However, there are times when the use of said synonyms helps to convey an extra element of emotion or tone of voice.
 Also, using a descriptive dialogue reporting verb avoids the use of adverbs.

 I am sure every writer has read this quote about adverbs, again by Stephen King.